MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-create-remote-wmr.md

 ---
-title: Writing a Holographic Remoting remote app using the HolographicSpace API
+title: Writing a Holographic Remoting remote app using the Windows Mixed Reality API
-description: Learn how to stream remote content rendered on a remote machine to HoloLens 2 with Holographic Remoting apps with HolographicSpace.
+description: Learn how to stream content rendered on a remote machine to HoloLens 2 with Holographic Remoting using the Windows Mixed Reality API.
 author: florianbagarmicrosoft
 ms.author: v-vtieto
 ms.date: 9/3/2021